MicrosoftDocs/azure-devops-docs/docs/git/get-started-vs2013.md

 	![Navigate to the Changes page](_img/get-started/VSChanges1.png)

 0. The new app appears under the Included Changes section.
-Enter a commit message and click the **Commit and Push** button to commit the changes to your local repo then push your changes to Visual Studio VSTS.
+Enter a commit message and click the **Commit and Push** button to commit the changes to your local repo then push your changes to VSTS.
 If you haven't previously used Git on this computer, you may have to [configure your username and email address](#configure_username_email).

 	![Enter a message and click Commit](_img/get-started/VSChangesCommitPush.png)